xchrisbailey/chrisbaileydev_v2/content/posts/next-js-9-getting-started.md

     <style jsx>...</style>
   </div>
-)
+);

-export default Home
+export default Home;
 ```

-First lets note the location `js•pages/index.js` this is a special directory in Next.js that creates a route for any file (valid components) places inside of it.
+First lets note the location `pages/index.js` this is a special directory in Next.js that creates a route for any file (valid components) places inside of it.
 So in case of the boilerplate, it's created the index route for our application.

-Inside the file things should look pretty similar, it just a standard react component exported as `js•default`.
-It's using the special `js•next/head` feature to set the page header with the favicon from previously mentioned static directory and set the page title.
+Inside the file things should look pretty similar, it just a standard react component exported as `default`.
+It's using the special `next/head` feature to set the page header with the favicon from previously mentioned static directory and set the page title.

 And like that, we have a ready to go next project structure to start adding to and creating our fantastic web apps!
 Which is as simple as adding new files into the pages directory with our desired pages built around react components!